NormalVR/Normcore-Documentation/docs/realtime/common-questions.md

 RealtimeTransform cannot support reparenting.
 Take a look at the [RealtimeTransform](./realtimetransform.md#extra-notes) docs for more information.

 #### My RealtimeTransform gets stuck and I can't move it.
 What can I do about this?
 RealtimeTransform requires an owner in order to designate which client is responsible for its movement.
-Try calling `RequestOwnership()`; this should help.
+Try calling `RequestOwnership()`.
 Take a look at the [RealtimeTransform](./realtimetransform.md) docs for more information.

 #### Why doesn’t my RealtimeTransform properly transfer ownership on collision?
 You most likely requested ownership of the transform and the view.
 You only need to request ownership of the transform.
 If you would like a RealtimeTransform to support ownership handoff, you need to ensure the view has no owner.
 See [Ownership and Lifetime Flags](../room/ownership-and-lifetime-flags.md) for more information.